 Hey there, welcome aboard!
 As you already know, we’re pretty excited to have you join the team here at Heritage.
 And we have high hopes about your partnership in our continuing mission to equip men and women for life and ministry.
 Here are a few things that will help you get started.

-- Heritage account – This is the account that is tied to your email and will grant you access to most computers on campus.
+- Heritage ID – This is the account that is tied to your email and will grant you access to most computers on campus.
 It is made up of the username/email and password that you were given by your manager when you started.
-It will also grant you access to a number of other systems; office computers, your email, Microsoft Office 365, Microsoft OneDrive, Microsoft Teams, printers, etc.
+It will also grant you access to a number of systems; office computers, your email, Microsoft Office 365, Microsoft OneDrive, Microsoft Teams, printers, ADP Workforce Now, etc.

 - myHeritage account – myHeritage (the developer is Populi) is the system that keeps track of our student records, handles course and program details, manages student billing and donations, and is also a learning management system.

 There are two wireless networks available on-campus.
 The first is a public access network for use by our students and guests for general access to the internet.
 The second is our secured network for use by our staff and faculty that provides direct access to our server infrastructure and faster upload speeds.
 Details are below.

 - Name: Heritage.
 Open network, needs no password.

 - Name: Heritage Staff.
 Closed network.
 See the IT Manager for access.

 Other Apps & Tools

 - Office 365 is a set of cloud-based apps and tools that enable us to communicate, write, organize, and manage.
 Login to Office 365 by using the URL office.heritagecs.edu.

 - Microsoft OneDrive is personal cloud storage that’s included as an App within your school Office 365.
 Navigate to office.heritagecs.edu and login with your Heritage ID.
 OneDrive provides you with 1TB of cloud storage and can be setup to synchronize files between your computer and the cloud.